hdspgroup/semillero/_posts/2025-10-27-myths-and-realities-of-ai.md

 image:
 ---

-# HDSP Outreach Talk: Myths and Realities of Artificial Intelligence

 Artificial Intelligence (AI) has become one of the most discussed topics in the scientific and social domains during recent years.
 However, a significant number of myths persist about its real capacities, its autonomy, and its impact on society.